emmetog/immutable-backups/README.md

 Also recommended to use lifecycle actions to remove objects after a time has elapsed if needed, or another process with DELETE permissions can be used if that's not available.

+# Features

+* Works in "immutable storage" situations, when the backup agent only has permission to write, not modify or delete
+* Can perform both full backups and incremental backups
+* Can restore from both full backups and incremental backups

 # Requirements

 rclone must be installed and the remotes must be already configured.